How to Refinance an Auto Loan in 5 Steps

 4. Compare Offers

-The good news is that if you do submit multiple auto loan applications in a short period—try to submit all applications within 14 days—FICO will generally combine all of them into one for purposes of calculating your credit score.
+Getting preapproved for an auto loan typically involves a hard credit check.
+However, if you do submit multiple auto loan applications in a short period, try to submit all applications within 45 days.
+Newer FICO scoring models will generally combine inquiries within this period into one for purposes of calculating your credit score.

 5. Apply for a New Auto Loan

-Carefully read the fine print to make sure you understand what you're getting yourself into.
-If you agree, sign the contract, and the lender will pay off your existing loan.
+Carefully read the fine print to make sure you understand the terms and other details.
+If you agree and sign the contract, the lender will pay off your existing loan.
 The contract will let you know when you'll need to start making payments on the new loan.

 Be sure to manage this transition to the new loan carefully to avoid missing payments.
 Pay attention to all communication from both your old lender and your new one to make sure everything is buttoned up.